 Is CMU only known for computer science and engineering?

-No. While those programs are extremely strong, CMU majors span fine arts, business, humanities, architecture, public policy, and more.
-It is a deeply interdisciplinary university.
+No. CMU majors span fine arts, business, humanities, architecture, public policy, and more.

 How competitive are CMU admissions?